 These steps happen invisibly, but they define the quality and accuracy of the final answer.
 The next section will unpack these processes in detail.
 Later in the book, we’ll look at how one query can branch into multiple retrieval paths through query fan-out, creating a network of related results from a single starting point.

 These processes sit under the hood of AI Mode, ChatGPT, Claude, and similar systems.
-You may enter one sentence, but the machine breaks it apart into multiple structured requests, finds relevant fragments, and recombines them into an answer.
+You may enter a single sentence, but the machine breaks it apart into multiple structured requests, finds relevant fragments, and recombines them into an answer.

-A single complex query often gets split into subqueries — discrete search requests targeting specific aspects of your input.
+A single complex query often gets split into discrete search requests targeting specific aspects of your input, known as subqueries.

 “Compare Trek FX 3 vs. Specialized Sirrus for commuting, and tell me which is better for rainy climates.”